RicardoRagel/drawer-translate/AppImage/HowTo.md

-# Deploying *deepl-app* AppImage
+# Deploying *translator-app* AppImage

 ## Overview
-This document describe how to create an AppImage self-contained executable of the *deepl-app* app.
+This document describe how to create an AppImage self-contained executable of the *translator-app* app.

 We are going to supposse the usual case that you are not running the pre-installed Qt version of your OS.
 In this particular case, I am using Ubuntu 16.04 and Qt 5.14.2.